EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 *Important:* The installation of the Microosoft.Graph module must be finished.
 If it is not finished yet, use the instructions for Web UI.

 1. Open **Terminal**.
-1. In Terminal, ensure **PowerShell** is shown at the top.
-Sign in to Microsoft Graph.
+1. In Terminal, sign in to Microsoft Graph.

     ````powershell
     Connect-MgGraph -Scopes 'RoleManagement.ReadWrite.Directory', 'User.ReadBasic.All'